-- a) Vacation Leave; - b) Absence due to illness of an employee or member of the employee's family; - c) Absences for transaction of personal business that cannot be conducted during offduty hours; - d) Religious holidays other than those designated by these rules as official holidays or designated by the Board as holidays; - e) Employees may not use sick leave for annual leave; - f) Any absences from work not covered by other types of leave provisions established by these rules. - 5) Accumulation of Annual Leave
+- a) Vacation Leave; - b) Absence due to illness of an employee or member of the employee's family; - Absences for transaction of personal business that cannot be conducted during offduty hours; - d) Religious holidays other than those designated by these rules as official holidays or designated by the Board as holidays: - e) Employees may not use sick leave for annual leave; - f) Any absences from work not covered by other types of leave provisions established by these rules.

+5) Accumulation of Annual Leave

-There is not a maximum of unused annual leave that may be accrued.
+There is no maximum amount of unused annual leave which may be accrued.